 The Master of Science in Nursing requires a minimum of 39 s.h. of graduate credit.
 The program has a clinical nurse leader focus.
 It is designed to build on general and professional baccalaureate study.

 The M.S.N. curriculum consists of a core component of 22 s.h., which students take with College of Nursing doctoral students, and a specialization component of 17 s.h. that centers on the clinical nurse leader role.

-Students must maintain a g.p.a. of at least 2.75 and must successfully complete a capstone project and portfolio.
+Students must maintain a g.p.a. of at least 2.75 and must successfully complete a capstone project.

 |NURS:5009||Evaluating Evidence for Practice||3|